 Just like there is an endless amount of cameras, there is also an infinite amount of camera bags to go with them.
-With different price points, styles, and manufacturers, it is actually an overwhelming process to pinpoint which bags are dependable not only your camera but lenses and extra accessories.
+With different price points, styles, and manufacturers, it is actually an overwhelming process to pinpoint which bags are dependable not only for your camera, but your lenses and extra accessories.

-To figure out where to start, you must determine the environment you and your gear find yourself in the most.
+To figure out where to start, you need to determine the environment you and your gear find yourself in the most.
 There are chic bags that are not only convenient but also fashionable but then there are the bulkier kinds that are perfect for the outdoors.

 Peak Design launched its first Everyday Messenger back in 2015.
 The idea of the bag was to create something where one could carry their camera gear along with some everyday essentials.
-With the success, the company released an upgrade which is the Everyday Backpack.
+With the success, the company released an upgrade: the Peak Design Everyday Backpack.
 There are two options, the 20L and the 30L size which will be discussed to see which one will suit you best.

 It has a modern, minimal, and simple design along with neutral tones.
 It comes in charcoal, tan, and black so if you are looking for something bold, unfortunately, this backpack is not the one.
 Aside from its colors, it is a well-crafted and sturdy bag that does not look like an everyday backpack, ironically.
 You will notice that each design, from its zippers to the stitching, is intentional when you put it to use.